-Requirements for the liberal arts minor in studio art
+Requirements for the liberal arts minor in graphic design

-A minimum of 24 credits in studio art courses distributed as shown below.
-At least 12 credits from offerings in studio art must be taken at Oakland.
-Only courses in which a student has earned a grade of C may be counted toward the studio art minor.
+A minimum of 24 credits in studio art and graphic design courses to be distributed as shown below.
+At least 12 credits from offerings in studio art and graphic design must be taken at Oakland.
+Only courses in which a student has earned at least a C may be counted toward the graphic design minor.